AdobeDocs/campaign-standard.en/help/administration/using/use-case--users-e-security.md

 The organizational units are created and can now be selected in the **Access management** properties of all entities.

-## Step 3: Create and manage a security group
+## Step 3: Create and manage a security group {#step-create-and-manage-a-security-group}

 The security group must first be created in the Admin console then in Adobe Campaign using the exact same configuration name in order for them to be correctly synchronized.